SambaranRepo/ECE143-Project/README.md

 After the dataset collection is done, get the citations for the papers using \
     $`python3 src/citation.py`

-Finally, we can run the visualisations.ipynb file for the analysis
+Finally, we use notebooks in `./notebooks` for the analysis